Alexandra Kim: Political activism

 Kim gave up teaching and moved back to Vladivostok, where she took part in political activities for the cause of Korean migrants.

 Her marriage did not last long.
 She divorced her husband and shifted to the Urals region.
 In the Urals she began political activism.
 In 1916, she joined the Russian Social Democratic Labour Party (Bolsheviks).
 In 1917, Lenin sent her back to Siberia to mobilize Koreans there against the counter-revolutionary forces and the Allied Expeditionary Forces.

 In Khabarovsk she was in charge of external affairs at the Far-Eastern Department of the Party.
 There she met with Yi Dong-Wi, Kim Rip and other Korean independence fighters.
 Together they founded the Korean Socialist Party in Khabarovsk on April 28, 1918.

 Capture

 Kim was captured, along with many other Korean communists, by White forces and Japanese troops on September 4, 1918.
 She was executed on September 16, 1918.
 Reportedly, her last words were "Freedom and Independence for Korea!"

+Recognition

+On 29 September 2008, a memorial evening dedicated to Alexandra Petrovna Kim-Stankevich was held.
+As part of the event, a presentation was given for the book Alexandra Petrovna Kim-Stankevich.
+Essays, Documents, and Materials (Moscow, 2008), compiled by Boris Dmitrievich Pak and his daughter Bella Borisovna Pak.